 One day, Lê Lợi was taking a leisurely boat ride in a lake when a massive golden turtle surfaced.
 Now that the battles were over, Lê Lợi knew that he must return his magical sword, so he placed it on the back of the turtle, who swam into the depths of the lake.
 The return of the sword brought peace to the land, So, Lê Lợi renamed the lake, which is located near present-day Hanoi, “Hồ Hoàn Kiếm,” which translates to “Lake of the Returned Sword.”

-Turtle Meaning in Hindu Culture
+Turtle Meaning in Hinduism

-Turtle Meanings in Ancient Egypt
+Turtle Meaning in Ancient Egypt

-Turtle Symbolism in Sufism
+Sufi Turtle Symbolism

 For the Sufis, turtles held important symbolic meaning.
 The Sufis saw the hatching of baby sea turtles who make their pilgrimage across the sand an into the sea as symbolic of one’s return to God through prayer and God’s guidance.